otter606/rspace-figshare/README.md

     rspaceToken=<myrspacetoken>
     figshareToken=<myfigsharetoken>

-If you're using our Community site, then `rspace.url` doesn't need to set - it's the default value.
+If you're using our Community site, then `rspace.url` doesn't require setting - it's the default value.

 ### Running